 Sandwich cheese has two jobs depending on the sandwich.
 In a cold sub, it adds a layer of flavor and fat without competing with the meat and vegetables.
-In a grilled cheese or panini, it melts into the bread and becomes the structural glue that holds every bite together.

 We tested 12 cheeses across cold deli sandwiches, grilled cheese, panini, and hot subs to find the 8 that perform in real sandwich conditions.
 Some cheeses excel cold but fail hot.
-Others melt well but taste like nothing on a cold sandwich.
-These 8 handle at least one category very well.

 In This Article